hashicorp/waypoint/ARCHITECTURE.md

 connect.

-3. **Waypoint Runners** - One or more runners which are responsible for executing logic for builds, deploys, etc. Importantly, these are the only components in the entire architecture that need access to the target platform.
+3. **Waypoint Runners** - One or more runners which are responsible for executing logic for builds, deploys, etc. Runners connect out to the servers, wait for assigned jobs from the server, and execute those jobs.
+Importantly, these are the only components in the entire architecture that need access to the target platform.

 4. **Waypoint Entrypoint** - An optional component a deployment may have that connects back to the Waypoint server for features such as application configuration,